thinkwrap/aws-cost-and-usage-report/README.rst

 2017-11-27 001111111111  Amazon Elastic Compute Cloud - Compute 411.25 USD  True
 2017-11-27 001111111111  Amazon Elastic Load Balancing          16.201 USD  True
 ========== ============= ====================================== ====== ==== =========

+See also changes in the latest version (extract from Wiki): CHANGES.md